tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 The existence of `POL(v,r)` is a requirement for the decision of `v` at round `r` of consensus.

-At the same time, the Time-Validity property established that if `v` is decided then a timely proof-of-lock `POL(v,v.round)` must have been produced.
+At the same time, the Time-Validity property establishes that if `v` is decided then a timely proof-of-lock `POL(v,v.round)` must have been produced.

 So, we need to demonstrate here that any valid `POL(v,r)` is either a timely